Skip to content

 Binge drinking is a common problem across all age groups.
 Binge drinking is best defined as consuming enough alcohol to bring your blood alcohol concentration to 0.08% in one sitting.
 The amount of alcohol necessary to accomplish this is different for men than for women.
 For men, it is generally considered five or more drinks in two hours; for women, it is four or more.
 Although most people who engage in binge drinking do not have a severe alcohol use disorder, however doing so frequently can lead to physical and psychological health problems.

 Alcohol abuse occurs when drinking becomes a priority, despite known harmful consequences.
 Drinking is considered alcohol abuse when someone continues to drink regardless of poor performance at work or school, neglect of responsibilities, legal troubles (such as DWI or more severe issues), new or worsening physical or mental health effects, or loss of relationships.
 Someone who abuses alcohol drinks as a way to feel pleasure or to dull the pain related to a mental or medical health condition.
 As drinking becomes more frequent, more and more alcohol is needed to achieve the desired results.
-This process, known as tolerance, dramatically increases one’s risk for developing an alcohol use disorder (alcoholism).
+This process, known as tolerance, dramatically increases one’s risk of developing an alcohol use disorder (alcoholism).

 Alcohol dependency or alcoholism is characterized by the physical and psychological need to drink.
 With alcoholism, the physical cravings for alcohol become so overwhelming they can be debilitating.
 As a result, the addict is drinking almost constantly to alleviate the physical discomfort associated with not having alcohol in their system.
 Also, at this stage, if you try to reduce or stop drinking, you will experience withdrawal symptoms which can be dangerous if you try to stop drinking without the support and guidance of an alcohol treatment program in Kentucky.